Tackyshot/todo_sample/README.md

 ## Setup:

-to get this todo list running in your own environment follow the following steps.
+To get this todo list running in your own environment follow the following steps.

 1. Checkout this repository to your machine.
 2. Make sure you're running Node v5.1.0 or later. an easy way to manage your node versions is via NVM found [Here](https://github.com/creationix/nvm)